hashicorp/terraform-provider-aws/website/docs/r/appsync_domain_name.html.markdown

 The following arguments are supported:

-* `certificate_arn` - (Required) The Amazon Resource Name (ARN) of the certificate.
+* `certificate_arn` - (Required) The ARN of the certificate.
 This can be an Certificate Manager (ACM) certificate or an Identity and Access Management (IAM) server certificate.
 The certifiacte must reside in us-east-1.
 * `description` - (Optional)  A description of the Domain Name.
 * `domain_name` - (Required) The domain name.